opengisch/QField-docs/documentation/how-to/geofencing.en.md

 - alert users when outside all areas, where the polygons from the vector layer act as safe areas
 - inform users when entering and leaving areas, where polygons from the vector layer act as areas of informed or warned about

-Finally, a checkbox allows you to prohibit the entry of new features when in geofencing alert mode.
-When turned on, users will not be able to digitize new features into the currently opened project.
+Finally, a checkbox allows you to prohibit the digitizing of new features when in geofencing's alert mode is activated by the first two behaviors above.
+When checked, users will not be able to digitize new features into the currently opened project.

 ## Geofencing feedback